Repositorios-de-Estudio/ingles-kings-college-london/README.md

 * along - a lo largo de
 * across - cruzar
 * past - pasando por
+* straight - ir recto

+## Preposiciones de lugares
+* between - entre.
+* behind - detrás de.
+* in front of - delante de.
+* under - bajo de.
+* to the right of - a la derecha de.
+* to the left of - a la izquierda de.
+* next to - al lado de.
+* near - cerca de.

 ### Ejemplos:
 - Ahmed is going to university (va a la universidad)